connectdipta/SkillSpire-client/README.md

 ## ⚙️ Environment Variables

-Create a `.env` file in the frontend root:
+Create a `.env` file in the frontend root and add:

 ```env
 VITE_apiKey=your_firebase_api_key